 There really are two issues here that apply to our modern times, and in this post I will only address one of them, as I believe the other issue merits its own post.

 The first issue is the fertility crisis that the world will soon be facing in the coming century.
 In most modern countries, because women are waiting so long (average age of first time mothers is now around 26 in highly westernized countries) the birthrates in these countries among the indigenous populations has plummeted.
 Many European countries are far below replacement levels (just having enough babies to keep their population stable) and even the US population only keeps a modest growth because of immigration (legal and illegal).
 If we did not have the immigration we have now, we would be experiencing population decline.

 I will reference this book in another article on this subject, but I highly encourage the reader to check out the book “What to Expect when no one is expecting” by Jonathan Last.

-The fertility statistics in this book are a real “inconvenient truth” to modern day feminists, and we face a much greater threat from dropping fertilities rates than any climate change, real or imagined.
+The fertility statistics in this book are a real “inconvenient truth” to modern day feminists.
+We face a much greater threat from dropping fertility rates than any climate change, real or imagined.
 But I will have more to say about this subject in separate post dedicated to conflict between women’s rights and the survival of the human race.

 But the second issue, and the one that this post is primarily dedicated to is the biological capacity of men for polygyny.

-Even if practically speaking, we as men in western culture are for the most part living monogamous lives, it helps us to understand ourselves better, as well as our wives to understand to us better, when we all come to the realization that men are biologically built with the capacity for polygyny.
+Even if practically speaking, we as men in western culture are for the most part living monogamous lives it helps us and our wives to understand ourselves better when we all come to the realization that men are biologically built with the capacity for polygyny.

 There are some men who have lower sex drives, and have less polygynous natures than other men, so that they would never desire to act on their capacity for polygyny.
 But the vast majority of men have a high sex drive, some higher than others, and definitely if our society allowed it would act on their natural polygynous desires and biological capacity of for polygyny.